drivechain-project/docs/DeveloperNotes.md

 into a single transaction that can be verified by the mainchain.

 ### `B-WT^`
 `B-WT^` is the blinded version (no inputs) of a WT^ that is voted on.
-A `WT^` can be verified as a decendent of a certain `B-WT^` after approval by blinding the transaction again and checking the hash.
+Once a B-WT^ has sufficient workscore the WT^ with inputs will be created.
+The WT^ can be verified by blinding it again.

 ### `Tau` &tau;
 `Tau` is used to represent a single round / period of waiting and verification for an individual sidechain.